On Construction and Estimation of Stationary Mixture Transition Distribution Models: First-order strict stationarity

 The two different expressions for the transition density allow us to establish the stationarity condition for the entire time series.
 The relevant form for inference is the one in Equation (\ref{eq:pp1}), since we work with the likelihood conditional on the first $L$ time series observations.
 Proposition 1 applies regardless of $X_t$ being a continuous, discrete or mixed random variable.

 Regarding strict stationarity, the literature mostly focuses on existence of a stationary distribution.
-Exceptions are \cite{kalliovirta2015gaussian} and \cite{meitz2018mixture}, where a stationary marginal distribution is obtained, albeit again under constrained parameter spaces, and \cite{mena2007stationary} whose approach is the one most closely related to our proposed methods.
+Exceptions are \cite{kalliovirta2015gaussian} and \cite{meitz2021mixture}, where a stationary marginal distribution for a mixture autoregressive model is obtained, albeit again under constrained parameter spaces, and \cite{mena2007stationary} whose approach is the one most closely related to our proposed methods.

-\cite{mena2007stationary} use the latent variable method proposed in \cite{pitt2002constructing} to construct the conditional density for each transition component.
-More specifically, $f_l(x_t\mid x_{t-l})=$ $\int h_{X\mid Z}(x_t \mid z) h_{Z\mid X}(z\mid x_{t-l}) dz$, where $h_{X\mid Z}(x\mid z) \propto$ $h_{Z\mid X}(z\mid x) f_{X}(x)$, and the integral is replaced by a sum if $Z$ is a discrete variable.
+\cite{mena2007stationary} use the latent variable method proposed in \cite{pitt2002constructing} to construct the conditional density for each transition component of the MTD.
+More specifically, $f_l(x_t\,|\,x_{t-l})=$ $\int h_{X|Z}(x_t\,|\,z) h_{Z|X}(z\,|\,x_{t-l})dz$, where $h_{X|Z}(x\,|\,z) \propto$ $h_{Z|X}(z\,|\,x) f_{X}(x)$, and the integral is replaced by a sum if $Z$ is a discrete variable.
 Then, provided $X_1 \sim f_X$, the MTD model is first-order strictly stationary with invariant density $f_X$.
 Under this construction, the invariant density $f_X$ can be viewed as the prior for likelihood $h_{Z\mid X}$, which is built through latent variable $Z$.
 In practice, this restricts the approach to continuous time series, and the choices for the invariant density to cases where $f_X$ is conjugate to $h_{Z\mid X}$.
 Even for such cases, the transition component will typically have a complex form.
 In particular, the example explored in \cite{mena2007stationary} involves a gamma invariant distribution, with $h_{Z\mid X}$ corresponding to a Poisson distribution.
-In this case, $f_l(x_t\mid x_{t-l})$ is a countable sum whose evaluation requires modified Bessel functions of the first kind.
+In this case, $f_l(x_t\,|\,x_{t-l})$ is a countable sum whose evaluation requires modified Bessel functions of the first kind.
 Moreover, following \cite{pitt2002constructing}, \cite{mena2007stationary} restrict attention to choices of $h_{Z\mid X}$ that yield linear conditional expectations for the transition components, and thus also for the MTD models.

 The key feature of our approach is that it builds from the bivariate distributions, $f_{U_l,V_l}$, corresponding to the transition components.
 In the next section, we discuss two approaches to specifying those bivariate distributions, either directly or via compatible conditionals, $f_{U_l\mid V_l}$ and $f_{V_l\mid U_l}$.
 In conjunction with Proposition 1, we obtain a general framework to constructing first-order strictly stationary MTD models that can be applied to both discrete and continuous time series, while allowing for a wide variety of invariant marginal distributions, as well as for both linear and non-linear lag dependence in the conditional expectation.